RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

 ```
 In addition to the subtitles, some meta data is given about the film: duration, date genre, number of sentences, etc.

-The id of the film is given, which is an IMDB identifier.
-We can use this id to connect the OpenSubtitles2018 dataset to the IMDB datasets.
-The IMDB datasets contain a lot of information about movies such as the average score, actors and director.
-By connecting the OpenSubtitles2018 dataset with the IMDB dataset we can get more interesting data for each movie, thus enriching our dataset.
+The OpenSubtitles2018 dataset contains the IMDB id of each movie.
+We can use this id to connect the OpenSubtitles2018 dataset with the IMDB datasets.
+The IMDB dataset which will be used in this project is the ratings dataset which contain the average rating and number of votes for all movies in the IMDB dataset.
+The ratings dataset is stored in TSV format (tab-seperated-values) and is freely distributed by IMDB (https://datasets.imdbws.com/).

+# A list of internal milestones up until project milestone 3

+Should we add our milestone 3 goals here?

 # A list of internal milestones up until project milestone 2
 1. convert the subtitle data from XML to a more appropriate format